Gwanghwamun Square: History

-The area of Gwanghwamun Square has a long history, and by the Joseon Dynasty it had become the central point of Seoul.
-The square began to suffer from neglect during the Japanese colonial period, faced damage during the Korean War and then was used as a 16-lane roadway in the 20th century.
+The area of Gwanghwamun Square has a long history, and by the Joseon period it had become the central point of Seoul.
+The square suffered neglect during the Japanese colonial period, faced damage during the Korean War, and then was used as a 16-lane roadway in the 20th century.

-A new pedestrian-friendly, open urban space intended to restore the square was first announced in February 2004, along with projects for Namdaemun and Seoul Plaza, forming part of the city’s urban renewal plans for environmentally friendly renovation projects.
+A new pedestrian-friendly, open urban space intended to restore the square was first announced in February 2004, along with projects for Namdaemun and Seoul Plaza, forming part of the city's urban renewal plans for environmentally friendly renovation projects.
 In December 2006, further plans for the square were announced.
 The project, in conjunction with the restoration of Gwanghwamun, was carried out by the Cultural Heritage Administration of Korea and scheduled for completion by August 2009.
-Construction of the square was originally scheduled to begin in February 2008, however it was delayed because of opposition from the National Police Agency, who were concerned that the square could be abused as a venue for mass protests.
-Construction commenced on 23 April 2008, after the Government decreed it a demonstration-free zone.
+Construction of the square was originally scheduled to begin in February 2008; however, it was delayed because of opposition from the National Police Agency, who were concerned that the square could be abused as a venue for mass protests.
+Construction commenced on 23 April 2008, after the government decreed it a demonstration-free zone.

 The plans included moving the old King Sejong statue from Deoksugung to the Square.
 However, after surveys of citizens and experts, it was decided to commission a new statue of King Sejong in a sitting position and chose the design in a competition between a shortlist of artists recommended by the Korean Fine Arts Association and universities.